Skip to main content

 Ensure the key names stored on your secrets store use the same property name as used in application properties.

-For example, to reference the property and value of server.ssl.key-store-password from your configured secrets store:
+For example, to secure the server.ssl.key-store-password property by referencing it from your secrets store property source:

-2. Add a secret to your secret store with key: server.ssl.key-store-password and its value containing the key store password.
+2. Add the property to your secret store with key: server.ssl.key-store-password and its value containing the key store password.

-3. If you don't already have this property source defined, open /etc/wandisco/livedata-migrator/application.properties.
+If you don't already have this property source defined, open /etc/wandisco/livedata-migrator/application.properties.
+Add the source location to spring.config.import.

 /etc/wandisco/livedata-migrator/application.properties